 BTI’s MicE program offers a 2-year Masters in Microbial Engineering for students with a biology or engineering background.
 The program, which began in 1984, accepts 3 to 5 students every year.
 At any given time there are around 8 students in the program.
 Before graduating, students complete a research project under the direction of a MicE faculty member.
 Here are some commonly asked questions about the program:

 Could you give an overview of the MicE program?

 The MicE program is a research-based Masters program that combines biology and engineering.
 Most students have biology backgrounds and add engineering knowledge with this program, but some have an engineering background and add biology knowledge.
 All entering students have some research experience.

 Students do three 5-week rotations during their first semester.
 These rotations involve working on a research question for 10-15 hours per week.
 Because the faculty includes different departments, students are exposed to a range of ideas and possibilities.
 Students may do a rotation in Mechanical Engineering and then in Soil Science, which are two radically different fields where your experience is very different.
 At the end of the three rotations, students choose a lab from among our graduate faculty where they will do their thesis research.

 Do students get a stipend?

-Yes, all students in the research track get a stipend that pays their tuition and a living expenses.
-The current living expenses stipend is $21,500 per year.
+Yes, all students in the research track get a stipend that pays their tuition, as well $24,000 per year towards living expenses.

 Where are recent graduates now?